heptaneinaw/ainaw/README.md

-This is the website repository for the AI-based DOOH-advertising product "Intelligente Nutzung und Automatisierung von Werbefläche".
+This is the website repository for the AI-based DOOH-advertising product "Intelligente Nutzung und Automatisierung von Werbefläche (iNAW)".

 **Use your preferred IDE**